wilaak/iconify-php/README.md

 // by the browser, regardless of how many times it appears on the page.
 // Color is controlled via CSS currentColor (single-color only).
 //
-// This is the most efficient for simple monochrome icons.
+// This is the most efficient one for simple monochrome icons.
+For
-// For multicolor or animated icons, use inline() instead.
+// multicolor or animated icons, use inline() instead.
 //
 // Requires this CSS rule:
 //